 11. Short spikes

 This easy to achieve rockabilly hairstyle is very popular among young men nowadays.
 The undercut is complemented by short spikes on top.
-In the end you get a short hairstyles which really resembles the haircuts of the 1950’s artists.
+In the end, you get a short hairstyle which really resembles the haircuts of the 1950’s artists.

 12. Wet and curly